Spatulox/MuteAds/README.md

-# MuteDeezerAds
+# MuteAds

-This extension exist because of how annoying Ads are when listening to musics.
+This web extension exist because of how annoying Ads are when listening to musics.
 Built for family use btw

 Supported Website :